greg-harhay/McNemarsSNPAnalysis/README.md

 # McNemar's SNP Analysis
 Matlab scripts for performing McNemars Test on SNPs of the Illumina Bovine HD770 Chip.
 A summary of the McNemar's test can be found [here](https://en.wikipedia.org/wiki/McNemar%27s_test).
-These scripts, written in 100% MatLab, are the computational engine that generated the results presented in the publication titled "Association of ARRDC3 and NFIA variants with bovine congestive heart failure in feedlot cattle" with link HERE
+These scripts, written in 100% MatLab, are the computational engine that generated the results presented in the publication titled "Association of *ARRDC3* and *NFIA* variants with bovine congestive heart failure in feedlot cattle" with link HERE
+## Code, Data, Results
+Your capsule starts with the folders `/code`, `/data`, and `/results`.
+See our help article on [Paths](https://help.codeocean.com/getting-started/uploading-code-and-data/paths) for more information.

+You can upload files to the `/code` or `/data` folders using the buttons at the top of the left-side **Files pane**.

+Any plots, figures, and results data should be saved in the `/results` directory.
+At the end of each run, these files will appear in the right-side **Reproducibility pane**, where you can view and download them.
+When you publish a capsule, the most recent set of results will be preserved as part of the capsule.

 ##  PLINK PED File Grooming
-Each row represents a single animal's genotype in the PLINK PED file.
-The PED file must consist of genotypes from matched pairs of animals, with a single case animal matched with a single control animal and designated as a matched pair with a pair identifier.
-The PED file must have the pair identifier, a number, in first column.
-The case and control phenotype (PHENO) are coded in column 6, with the  control coded with 1 (PHENO = 1) and the case with a 2 (PHENO = 2).
-For each match pair, the control animal shall precede the case animal, top to bottom, in the PED file.
+Each [PLINK](https://zzz.bwh.harvard.edu/plink/download.shtml#download) PED file row represents a single animal's six metadata columns, plus their diploid genotype columns, in the order of the SNPs present in the PLINK MAP file.
+The .ped file should be modified to include the pair identifier (a number) in the first column, and the rows sorted in descending pair order from 1 to 102 with the unaffected animal (i.e., “control”) listed first in the pair.
+The phenotypes (PHENO) are coded in the sixth column, with the control coded with 1 (PHENO = 1) and the case with a 2 (PHENO = 2).

-Use UNIX/Linux **sort** to unscramble PED.
-The command below takes an unsorted PED of matched case and control animals and sorts first by number in column 1 (pair identifier) and the by column 6 (control ID preceding the case ID)
+Use UNIX/Linux **sort** to unscramble the PED file if necessary.
+The command below takes an unsorted PED file of matched case and control animals and sorts first by number in column 1 (pair identifier) and the by column 6 (control ID preceding the case ID) consistent with the requirements stated in the previous paragraph.

 `sort -k1,1n -k6,6n  BCHF102pairsHD770Filtered.ped > BCHF102pairsHD770FilteredSorted.ped`